 "They'd be good memories though, right?"

 Harry nodded.
-"Ok Ted, but, er, didn't you want to ask me something?"
-He prompted gently.
+"Okay, Ted, but, er, didn't you want to ask me something?" he prompted gently.

 "Ted, why are you even asking?
 People stay there all the time."

 Once Harry, Teddy and a very pregnant Ginny had moved out of Grimmauld to a cosy cottage in Godric's hollow, a far better place to raise children, Grimmauld had become a place for the whole family.
 A place to crash for the night if needs be or to meet up either casually or at a huge family gathering when there wasn't enough room at the Burrow or Molly needed a break.
 Teddy shook his head.